berndporr/neato-xv11-lidar/README.md

 The data is transmitted via `DataInterface` where the abstract function `newScanAvail(XV11Data (&data)[Xv11::n])` needs to be implemented which then receives both the polar and Cartesian coordinates after a successful 360 degree scan.
-The register the `DataInterface` with `registerInterface`.
+Register the `DataInterface` with `registerInterface`.

 ## Example program